thullmann/overoptimism-clust-algo/README.md

 - [**Blobs** (with different densities)](./notebooks/Optimizations/Overoptimism_Den_Blobs.ipynb)
 - [**Rings**](./notebooks/Optimizations/Overoptimism_Rings.ipynb)

-Results for each of our runs can be found in the corresponding csv files and optuna study databases in the results/optimization folder.
+Results for each of our runs can be found in the corresponding csv files and optuna study databases in [**the results/optimization folder**](./results/optimization).
-We provide a notebook that loads these results and creates figures used in the paper [**here**]((./notebooks/Optimizations/Optuna_Results_Analysis.ipynb)).
+We provide a notebook that loads these results and creates figures used in the paper [**here**](./notebooks/Optimizations/Optuna_Results_Analysis.ipynb).

 ### Varying the data parameters
 After determining the optimal values for the data parameters, we analyzed the performance of Rock for non-optimal parameter values.
 That is, for each dataset and single data parameter in turn, the parameter was varied over a list of values, while the other data parameters were kept fixed at their optimal values.

 1. We kept the optimal jitter value and varied the [**number of samples**](./notebooks/Comparisons/Two_Moons_Analysis-num_samples.ipynb) for the Two Moons Dataset.
 2. We kept the optimal number of samples and varied the [**jitter**](./notebooks/Comparisons/Two_Moons_Analysis_jitter.ipynb) for the Two Moons Dataset.
-3. We kept the optimal number of samples and varied the [**number of features**](./notebooks/Comparisons/Den_Blobs_Analysis.ipynb) for the Blobs dataset.
+3. We kept the optimal number of samples and varied the [**number of dimensions**](./notebooks/Comparisons/Den_Blobs_Analysis.ipynb) for the Blobs dataset.

 Based on the results, the figures for the paper were generated with [**this notebook**](./notebooks/Comparisons/Generate_Comparison_Figures.ipynb).